ichem/django-seuranta/README.rst

 django-seuranta
 ==================

-An application dedicated to live gps tracking for orienteering purposes.
+An application dedicated to live gps tracking for orienteering events.

 Prerequisites
 -------------